epfl-ada/ada-2024-project-adaspeedia/README.md

 ## Timeline and organisation after P2

-Two times per week, we will gather to share progress and have SCRUM meetings.
-We will use the SCRUM method to profit from new insights we gain when diving deeper into the dataset.

-Week 1: Leverage our pipeline to finish building the datasets we need for each subquestion.
-Start analysing the dataset and visualing key statistics to refine our methods and broaden our understanding of the dataset.
+Week 1: Finalize datasets for each subquestion using our pipeline.
+Start analysing them and visualizing key statistics to refine our methods.

-Week 2: Distribute the subquestions and prioritize the most promising ones based on our initial analysis.
-Emit clear hypothesis for each subquestion and start building tests to challenge these hypotheses.
+Week 2: Distribute and prioritize the subquestions.
+Emit clear hypothesis for each and start building tests to challenge these hypotheses.

-Week 3: Consider the insights from the previous weeks' work.
-Building upon those results, consider potential new questions and insightful results that we can integrate in our data story.
-Finish analysis on our initial research questions and distribute the new research questions according to the current workload distribution.
+Week 3: Consider the insights so far to identify potential new questions and insightful results to integrate in our data story.
+Finish analysis on our initial research questions and distribute the new research questions.

 Week 4: Finish the analysis on the second round of research questions.
-Construct a plan for the final data story to build the website's structure, and merge the subquestions into a coherent narrative according to our main research question.
+Construct a plan for the data story set up its website.
+Merge the subquestions into a coherent narrative according to our main results.

-Week 5: Two members create strong visualisations to articulate our results and the other three finalize the data story website, getting inspired from the exemples provided from previous years.
+Week 5: Two members create strong visualisations to articulate our results and the other three finalize the data story website.

 ## Quickstart